andygrunwald/dotfiles/README.md

 This is a fork of [holman/dotfiles](https://github.com/holman/dotfiles) with several adjustments and ideas from other dotfiles.
-The structure is they same, because @holman did a good job here.
+The structure is they same, because [Zach](https://github.com/holman) did a good job here.
 Thank you, man!

 ## Components